Voters are Ready to Switch Off Gas...

 Gas has overtaken coal as the largest source of heat-trapping carbon pollution in the U.S. power sector and new research shows the gas industry leaks far more methane (a super potent greenhouse gas) than previously thought.
 The good news is we have the technology to quickly and cheaply cut gas industry emissions – and achieve enormous climate benefits.

 Gas Hurts People

-Americans are regularly killed, injured, sickened, and otherwise harmed by natural gas.
+Americans are regularly killed, injured, sickened, and otherwise harmed by gas.
 Explosions and other significant incidents along gas pipelines occur roughly every three days.
 Gas pollutes the air – both indoors and outdoors – increasing and aggravating lung diseases such as asthma.
 And fracking for gas has depleted and contaminated water supplies, exposed workers and communities to radioactive chemicals, and caused a spike in earthquakes.

 Gas is a Risky Bet

 The gas industry is in serious trouble – and that was true before the coronavirus pandemic.
 After years of failing to turn a profit, the industry lost critical support on Wall Street in 2019, accelerating a decline in oil and gas jobs that began in late 2018.
 Meanwhile, renewable energy is poised to outcompete gas on price here and abroad, calling into question risky bets on new pipelines and other infrastructure to export gas.